 The Agreement regime has some particular features which make it unique.

-Can the Basque Country establish a different corporate taxation system from the one in force in the rest of the Spanish State?
+Can the Basque Country have a different tax burden to the rest of the Spanish state?

 The Basque Country must maintain an effective global tax burden equivalent to that of the rest of Spain.
 As a result, the Historical Territories can maintain, establish and regulate their own taxation regime, respecting the general harmonisation rules and those of each type of tax.